-The older buffalo like to hang out in the Wind Cave National Monument rolling hills and prairie area.
+The older buffalo like to hang out in Wind Cave where there are rolling hills and prairie land.
 You cannot visit the Black Hills without seeing buffalo!

-Local secret – when visiting, if you don’t see buffalo during your visit to Custer State Park, try your luck near Wind Cave National Monument!
+Local secret – when visiting, if you don’t see buffalo during your visit to Custer State Park, try your luck near Wind Cave.